Ichp Position Statements - Pharmaceutical Gray

 ICHP discourages the use of the gray market to purchase medications.
 Consistent with the Health Industry Group Purchasing Association’s suggestions, ICHP recommends that the following processes be followed when a product must be obtained from a source that is not the manufacturer or the product’s authorized distributor of record:

-- Require that the alternative source provide the following as a minimum:
+- Prior to utilizing an alternative source for medication, the pharmacy will establish the integrity of the source and require that the alternative source provide the following as a minimum:

 - Provide a pedigree back to the previous source, and authenticate and track each transaction back to the manufacturer’s authorized distributors of record.